-The 43-year-old former Ewood Park defender will take over the role vacated by Steve Kean and aim to lead the fifth-placed Championship side back into the Premier LeagueBlackburn Rovers have confirmed they have appointed Henning Berg as their new manager, with the former Ewood Park player signing a deal to take the reins at the Championship club.
+The 43-year-old former Ewood Park defender will take over the role vacated by Steve Kean and aim to lead the fifth-placed Championship side back into the Premier League.Blackburn Rovers has confirmed it has appointed Henning Berg as the club's new manager, with the former Ewood Park player signing a deal to take the reins at the Championship club.

 The Norwegian centre-back enjoyed two spells as a player at the Lancashire club, making over 200 appearances for the side between 1993-1997 and 2000-2003.